faiazparis/robust-financial-denoiser/docs/INSTALL.md

 ## Overview

 This guide covers installing and setting up the Robust Financial Time Series Denoiser.
-The system is designed to work with Python 3.11+ and provides both command-line and programmatic interfaces.
+The system is designed to work with Python 3.11+ and provides a programmatic interface.

 ## Prerequisites